BarryDigby/CRT_workshop/docs/source/test_datasets/continuous_integration.rst

 .. note::

     nextflow will only download the files once they are passed to a process.
-Hence the use of the ``FASTQC`` process above as a proof of concept.

 .. note::

-    note to self: integrate these functions to main.nf before proceeding.
+    note to barry: integrate these functions to students main.nf before proceeding.

 CI.yml
 ------

-All that is left is to set up the Github actions file and integrate two profiles, ``test`` and ``docker``.
+'All' that is left is to set up the Github actions file and integrate two profiles, ``test`` and ``docker``.

 Create the following file in your directory: ``.github/workflows/ci.yml``: